garden-io/garden/docs/reference/commands.md

 Publishes built artifacts for all or specified builds.
 Also builds dependencies if needed.

 By default the artifacts/images are tagged with the Garden action version, but you can also specify the `--tag` option to specify a specific string tag _or_ a templated tag.
-Any template values that can be used on the build being tagged are available, in addition to ${build.name}, ${build.version} and ${build.hash} tags that allows referencing the name of the build being tagged, as well as its Garden version. ${build.version} includes the "v-" prefix normally used for Garden versions, and ${build.hash} doesn't.
+Any template values that can be used on the build being tagged are available, in addition to ${build.name}, ${build.version} and ${build.hash}
+tags that allows referencing the name of the build being tagged, as well as its Garden version.
+${build.version} includes the "v-" prefix normally used for Garden versions, ${build.hash} doesn't.

 Examples:

-    garden publish                # publish artifacts for all modules in the project garden publish my-container   # only publish my-container garden publish --force-build  # force re-build of modules before publishing artifacts
+    garden publish                # publish artifacts for all builds in the project garden publish my-container   # only publish my-container garden publish --force-build  # force re-build before publishing artifacts

     # Publish my-container with a tag of v0.1
     garden publish my-container --tag "v0.1"